dtrckd/md2blog/md/golang.md

     -> Decode operate on stream (e.g like http).
 Unmarshall on bytes (i.e need to be fully loaded in memory).
        Thus unmarshall may be a bit faster.

+## Formating

+The fmt package in Go provides several formatting options that can be used with the fmt.Printf function to print the representation of a struct given i ts address.
+Here are some commonly used formatting verbs:

+1. %v: Prints the default format for the value.
+2. %+v: Prints the struct fields with field names.
+3. %#v: Prints the Go-syntax representation of the value.
+4. %T: Prints the type of the value.
+5. %t: Prints the word true or false for bool values.
+6. %d: Prints the decimal representation of an integer.
+7. %b: Prints the binary representation of an integer.
+8. %x or %X: Prints the hexadecimal representation of an integer.
+9. %f: Prints the floating-point representation of a number.
+10. %s: Prints the string representation of a value.
+11. %p: Prints the address of a pointer.

 ## Using reflect

 Creating a new struct from an interface: